What is Data Privacy?

 Imagine that your company introduces elaborate data security methods using all the necessary means and available measures to protect data, but has failed to collect that data on a valid lawful base.

+No matter the measures of securing your data, this would be a violation of data privacy.
 This example shows us that data security can exist without data privacy, but not the other way around.

-2. Importance of Data Privacy and Transparency
+4. Importance of Transparency

 What companies keep forgetting is that the personal data of individuals processed by the companies are only borrowed.

 Privacy laws enable individuals to exercise their rights, such as the right to be forgotten, and in certain circumstances, individuals can take back ownership of their data.

 In order for companies to keep the data and keep the trust, they will have to demonstrate transparency by openly communicating how they process and manage personal data.